+Internal Facilitator.
 The advantage of you or someone on your team facilitating the retreat is that you know the business, the issues, and the personalities of those attending.
+The disadvantages are all of the above and knowing so will influence your perspective.

-The disadvantage is that you play a duo role of leading and guiding while also being a participant, fully focusing on engaging in the process.
+Another disadvantage is that you play a duo role of leading and guiding making it a challenge to be a participant who is fully focusing on engaging in the process.

 Internal-facilitated retreats tend to be heavily influenced by the status of those in the room.
 If you have an authority position in the company and you facilitate, you run the risk of squelching tough questions along with open and honest debate.
 You must make a concentrated effort to check titles and egos at the door.
 If you encourage open, honest conversation, but don't listen well and dismiss concerns you could miss a huge opportunity to engage your team and tap their talent.
-Then, you derail the purpose of the retreat.
+And that may derail the purpose of the retreat.

-The other disadvantage of internal facilitation is that you have biases, pre-determined ideas, and taken-for-granted assumptions about the way your business works and the character of the people in it.
-An outside facilitator is more objective, keeps the group focused, gives everyone a voice, encourages active listening, and allows each team member to participate as an equal in the process.
-Outsiders will be less reluctant to confront assumptions, ask difficult questions, and challenge people with positional power on critical issues.
+Internal facilitators have biases, pre-determined ideas, and taken-for-granted assumptions about the way the business works, the character and competence of the people.

+Outside facilitator.
+The advantages of an outside facilitator are objectivity, a focus on facilitating, paves the way for everyone having a voice, encourages active listening, and allows each team member to participate as equal in the process.
+Outside facilitators are more likely to confront assumptions, ask difficult questions, and dare to challenge people with positional power on critical issues.